ivanalert/ZCompressor-Qt/README.md

 src to dest at a time, with certain compress format.

-Building on linux for static library and cli program: mkdir build && cd build cmake -DCMAKE_BUILD_TYPE=Release ../ make
+Building on linux for static library and cli program:
+Install zlib dev package.
+In Ubuntu zlib1g-dev. mkdir build cd build cmake -DCMAKE_BUILD_TYPE=Release ../ make